 Below is an example of 2 sections each containing a few options:

-In a later step, we’ll transform these sections into steps with CSS.
+In a later step, we’ll transform these sections into steps with some styling code (called CSS).

 add_action('wapf_before_wrapper', 'wapf_before_wrapper');